igniter-labs/ti-ext-shipday/README.md

 Shipday has a direct integration with TastyIgniter.
 Any delivery order a customer places on your TastyIgniter website will instantly be forwarded to Shipday for dispatch and delivery tracking.

+### Features
+- Restaurant owners can manage their deliveries efficiently on Shipday.
+This includes assigning drivers to orders and tracking deliveries
+- Customers can track their orders in real-time and receive notifications about the estimated delivery time and the status of their order.
+- Restaurant owners can manage their drivers, assign them to orders, and track their performance
+- Works well with the default TastyIgniter delivery cart condition.

 ### Configuration

 - Signup for a Shipday account.